hubblegateway/blog/source/_posts/2014-08-22-the-role-of-trust-in-the-stellar-network.markdown

 1. **A shared decentralized order book**.
 This means that market makers can more easily operate on multiple exchanges, increasing liquidity for everyone.
 It also means it is easier for new exchanges to enter the market.
 2. **Freely traded assets**.
+From the perspective of an exchange, there is a cost to letting customers deposit and withdraw funds, because those requests would hit their servers and go through their backend.
-There is a cost to depositing and withdrawing funds (that's how the exchange makes money), but once assets enter the network through an exchange, they can be traded peer-to-peer for nearly no cost (you'd only need to pay fractions of a penny's worth in STR).
-An exchange wouldn't be able to charge transaction fees on these trades.
-Nor would they necessarily need to, since the trades are happening on decentralized servers throughout the stellar network, not on servers belonging to the exchange.
+However once assets enter the network through an exchange, they can be traded peer-to-peer on the Stellar network without touching the exchange's servers.
+An exchange would be able to charge transaction fees on these trades through a special AccountSet flag in the Stellar API, but they wouldn't necessarily need to.
+It's likely that competitive pressure from other gateways will drive these fees down.
 3. **Hedging risk**.
 If several exchanges operate on the Stellar gateway, it is relatively easy to spread your balance between them.
 So if one goes down you won't lose all your funds.
 You could do the same thing with existing exchanges, but it